Testing

 • typed allow/challenge/deny decisions cover sensitive vault unlock methods

-• ops policy tests require seal posture evidence for federal certificate unlock, require seal posture evidence for device-bound unlock, and require confirmed auto-unseal availability before device-bound unlock can proceed
+• ops policy tests require seal posture evidence for federal certificate unlock, require seal posture evidence for device-bound unlock, and require confirmed device-bound provider availability before device-bound unlock can proceed; password, mnemonic, device-bound, and certificate unlocks are checked against their matching provider kinds instead of generic recovery or auto-unseal flags

 • the seal state machine covers unlock, idle-lock, timeout, and relock transitions

-• seal posture reports configured recovery, certificate, and auto-unseal providers without claiming provider availability before a health check confirms it
+• seal posture reports configured recovery, certificate, and auto-unseal providers without claiming provider availability before a health check confirms it, and helper tests keep availability method-specific

 • headless vault seal-status output includes the same seal posture payload, and vault seal-status --probe-providers is covered by the vault CLI e2e script to prove device-bound providers become available only after an explicit secure-storage check